HowardEdidin/docker-mirth-connect/README.md

 it is recommended to perform such a check even if you are using another external database that is not `mssql server`  or at least `sleep 20s` before starting `mirth-server-launcher`.

-The installs `mssql-tools` will not effect anything if you leave the environemt variables to their defaults.
+The installed `mssql-tools` will not effect anything if you leave the environemt variables to their defaults.